dsholes/dsholes.github.io-source/content_ideas.md

 2. Writing your first Python code
     1. Getting comfortable with Terminal/Command Prompt
 3. Writing your first Python program
-    1. Installing a Text Editor - Atom
+    1. Installing a Text Editor - VSCode or Atom
+        1. Copy the following settings on every computer/platform that you use: `C:\Users\Sholes\AppData\Roaming\VSCodium\User\settings.json`
     2. What does a Python program look like (and what makes programming so useful)?
         1. Syntax - why is it important?
         2. Idea of data types (e.g. str, float, int, list, dict)